(248) 837-5090

 Landscaping By The Guy Outdoor Services Team

-Local planning note: The Guy Outdoor Services is based on Groesbeck Highway in Warren and serves Metro Detroit communities across Macomb, Oakland, and Wayne counties.
+Local planning note: The Guy Outdoor Services serves Warren and nearby Metro Detroit communities across Macomb, Oakland, and Wayne counties.
 For the core service overview, start with landscaping services.
-For local coverage, see the Warren, MI service area page before requesting an estimate.
+For local coverage, see the Warren, MI service area page, landscaping in Sterling Heights, MI, or the service areas hub before requesting an estimate.

-Question 1: What Problem Should the Landscaping Solve?
+Question 1: What Should Landscaping in Warren, MI Solve Before Anything Else?

 Before comparing plants, mulch, stone, or patio materials, define the problem in plain language.
 A yard that "needs landscaping" may actually need one of several different solutions.
 Bare turf may point to soil preparation, grading, sod installation, or a stronger lawn program.
 Standing water may mean the project should begin with drainage solutions.
 An unused backyard may need a layout plan that connects a patio, walkways, lighting, and planting beds.